ElderDrop/gog_task/README.md

 This document outlines the implementation of the GOG data pipeline, including the data model, cleaning procedures, and key analytical findings.

 ***
+### Assumptions

+- Future-dated transactions are present in the dataset and have been included in the analysis under the assumption that this data is accurate and intentional.

 ### 1. Data Model Design